 3. Pull up on the seatback recliner lever located on the outboard side of the seat and fold the seatback down.
+To assure the seatback is latched in the folded position, additional downward pressure on the seatback may be required when folding.

-Seatback Release Lever

-NOTE: The cupholder must be in the closed position before the seat can be tumbled into the floor.
+Second Row Seatback Release Lever NOTE: The cupholder must be in the closed position before the seat can be tumbled into the floor.